atournayre/maker-bundle/README.md

-# Atournayre Maker Bundle
+# Elegant Maker Bundle

 A Symfony bundle for generating code based on the atournayre/framework library.

 ## Overview

-The Atournayre Maker Bundle extends Symfony's code generation capabilities by providing commands to generate code that follows the architecture and patterns of the `atournayre/framework` library.
+The Elegant Maker Bundle extends Symfony's code generation capabilities by providing commands to generate code that follows the architecture and patterns of the `atournayre/framework` library.

 ## Features